Bridge for Kids

-The Bridge for Kids is a proposed bridge across the Carbon River in Orting, Washington, about a mile upstream of where it joins the Puyallup River.
-It would provide an emergency evacuation route for school children to escape a future lahar flow from Mount Rainier, consisting of an up to 10 m flood of mud, rock and boulders.
-As of 2016, the $40 million bridge was still in the planning phase.
+The Bridge for Kids is a bridge under construction as of August 2026 that will cross the Carbon River in Orting, Washington, about one mile (1.6 km) upstream of where it joins the Puyallup River.
+It will provide an emergency evacuation route for school children to escape a future lahar flow from Mount Rainier, consisting of an up to 10 m flood of mud, rock and boulders.